St Giles' Church, Oxford: The benefice since the 19th century

 The church hall, located on Woodstock Road.

 Oxford has expanded over time, so St Giles' church is now relatively central within the city.
 As north Oxford was built up and its population grew, new parishes were created out of parts of St Giles'.
 They included St Philip and St James', consecrated in 1862 and St Margaret's, consecrated as a daughter church of SS.
 Philip and James in 1883.
 St Giles remains a separate ecclesiastical parish but is now reunited with the parish of St Philip and St James with St Margaret in a united benefice.

 Bells

 The bell tower has a ring of eight bells.
 The oldest bell is the tenor, cast by Ellis Knight I of Reading, Berkshire in 1632.
 Five more were cast by William Taylor, presumably at the Taylor family's then Oxford bell-foundry, in 1850: the same year as the rebuilding of St Giles' south chapel was begun.
 St Giles' youngest bells are the treble and second, cast in 1927 by Mears and Stainbank at the Whitechapel Bell Foundry in the East End of London.

+The 8 bells of St Giles Oxford were removed in August 2011 for repair and tuning.
+After the tuning was completed at the Whitechapel Bell Foundry, the bells returned to St Giles Church Oxford on 7 November 2011 for re-hanging by Whites of Appleton.